-- Acting as Victim/Witness and Child Sex Offender liaisons. - Acting as Parole Commission and Parole and Probation liaisons. - Coordinating Inter and Intra State Detainer agreements. - Maintaining a Homeless Referral network - Coordinating, Scheduling and Monitoring our Case Management Review System - Participating in our Facility Security Assessment and Emergency Preparedness Teams - In partnership with the Howard County Health Department: referrals and placement for the Bureau of Addictions programs. - In partnership with Howard Community College; referrals and placements into the Lifeskills and GED programs. - In partnership with the Governor's Office, the Police, States Attorney's Office, and the Division of Parole and Probation, and the filament of Parole and Probation hearing and releases.
+- Acting as Victim/Witness and Child Sex Offender liaisons. - Acting as Parole Commission and Parole and Probation liaisons. - Coordinating Inter and Intra State Detainer agreements. - Maintaining a Homeless Referral network - Coordinating, Scheduling and Monitoring our Case Management Review System - Participating in our Facility Security Assessment and Emergency Preparedness Teams - In partnership with the Howard County Health Department: referrals and placement for the Bureau of Addictions programs.

+- In partnership with Howard Community College; referrals and placements into the Lifeskills and GED programs. - In partnership with the Governor's Office, the Police, States Attorney's Office, and the Division of Parole and Probation; participating in Howard County "C Safe" and providing its Monthly report.

-Along with working along with other agencies in the community and inside the facility, the classification department statistics change a lot in 2014 in most if not all our categories, here are just a few noted:
+Along with working along with other agencies in the community and inside the facility, the classification department statistics change a lot in 2015 in most if not all our categories, here are just a few noted: